segment-boneyard/nightmare/Readme.md

 Defines whether or not downloads should be ignored.

 ##### downloadTimeout
-This will throw an eception if the `.wait('downloads-complete')` didn't return `true` within the set timeframe.
+This will throw an exception if the `.wait('downloads-complete')` didn't return `true` within the set timeframe.

 #### .useragent(useragent)
 Set the `useragent` used by electron.